 Know Before You Go

-- Snow Scooter Safari with Svalbard Booking 2450 NOK per person; Driver license required; February – May.
+- Snowmobile Safari starts from 3400 NOK per person; Driver license required; February – May.

 - Snowmobile apparel: suit, boots, gloves, helmet, goggles and balaclava are provided.
 Wear thick wool socks, thermals, and a fleece for under the snowmobile suit.